DLV111/TheAnimalFarmAutomation/README.md

 ## Disclaimer

 This is automation that I have written for my own personal use.
-If you chose to use this, then I take no responsibility for errors etc.
+If you choose to use this, then I take no responsibility for errors etc.

 Also never share your ``PRIVATE KEY``.
 This code has been designed so the private key information does NOT, nor should it sit in the same directory with this automation.

+Any information below is my personal view and is not financial advice.
+Always do your own research and as I say, only invest money you can afford to lose.

 ## Introduction